rhysmah/soccer-site-api/README.md

 Thus, I have created the Server struct, with methods for accessing `startTime` and `version`.
 This data is then accessibly via the appropriate methods.

 ### Health Check API
 An endpoint that checks your API and alerts you when something's wrong.
 It's essentially a diagnostic tool.

+#### Error-Handling the Health Check

 ##### Resources
 - https://testfully.io/blog/api-health-check-monitoring/